pschafhalter/pschafhalter.github.io/content/projects/modular-domain-experts/index.md

 > especially under resource-constrained use cases, such as edge devices.
 > However, existing methods often struggle to balance domain-specific
 > performance, retention of general knowledge, and efficiency for training and
 > inference.
-To address these challenges, we propose Modular Domain Experts
+To address these challenges, we propose ***Mo**dular **D**omain
-> (MoDE).
-MoDE is a mixture-of-experts architecture that augments a general PLMs
+> **E**xperts* (MoDE).
+MoDE is a mixture-of-experts architecture that augments a
-> with modular, domain-specialized experts.
-These experts are trained
+> general PLMs with modular, domain-specialized experts.
+These experts are
-> independently and composed together via a lightweight training process.
-In
+> trained independently and composed together via a lightweight training
-> contrast to standard low-rank adaptation methods, each MoDE expert consists of
+> process.
+In contrast to standard low-rank adaptation methods, each MoDE expert
-> several transformer layers which scale better with more training examples and
+> consists of several transformer layers which scale better with more training
-> larger parameter counts.
-Our evaluation demonstrates that MoDE achieves
+> examples and larger parameter counts.
+Our evaluation demonstrates that MoDE
-> comparable target performances to full parameter fine-tuning while achieving
+> achieves comparable target performances to full parameter fine-tuning while
-> 1.65% better retention performance.
-Moreover, MoDE's architecture enables
+> achieving 1.65% better retention performance.
+Moreover, MoDE's architecture
-> flexible sharding configurations and improves training speeds by up to 38%
+> enables flexible sharding configurations and improves training speeds by up to
-> over state-of-the-art distributed training configurations.
+> 38% over state-of-the-art distributed training configurations.

 ## Cite